-Orlando is home to the University of Central Florida (UCF), now the 2nd largest university in the country and which spends over \$122 million in annual research.
-With the opening of the Nemours Children's Hospital and the University of Florida Academic and Research Center in 2012, Orlando's medical city has taken shape.
+Orlando is home to the University of Central Florida (UCF), the second largest university in the country, which spends over \$145 million in annual research.
+With the opening of the Nemours Children's Hospital, the University of Florida Academic and

+Research Center in 2012 and the Orlando Veterans Affairs Medical Center in 2015, Orlando's medical city has taken shape.
 Located just off of SR 417 in the Lake Nona community, the medical city is expected to bring 30,000 jobs and a \$7.6 billion impact on the economy within the next 10 years, according to Arduin, Laffer & Moore Econometrics.
 Additional facilities include:

 - University of Central Florida College of Medicine - Burnett School of Biomedical Sciences - Sanford-Burnham Medical Research Institute at Lake Nona - M.D.
-Anderson Orlando Cancer Research Institute - Orlando VA Medical Center (Opening in 2015)
+Anderson Orlando Cancer Research Institute